ryzendew/AffinityOnLinux/README.md

 - You prefer not to install Python/PyQt6 system-wide
 - You're testing or trying the installer on a new system
 - You need a quick, no-setup solution
+- You're using an unsupported distribution (Linux Mint, Zorin OS, Manjaro, Ubuntu, Pop!_OS) - AppImage is strongly recommended
+- You have an older CPU - Use AppImage v2 for best compatibility

 **Use the Python GUI Installer if:**
 - You need full vkd3d-proton/DXVK support (recommended for hardware acceleration)